-In the 2017-18 academic year, the Office of Spiritual Life will be expanding our Social Justice offerings and spreading them throughout the year to keep us thinking about and acting toward seeking more just communities and a more just world.
+In the 2018-19 academic year, the Office of Spiritual Life will continue to expand our Social Justice offerings and spread them throughout the year to keep us thinking about and acting toward seeking more just communities and a more just world.

 You are welcome to participate and increase your awareness about social justice concerns on the local, national and global levels.
 We hope you will use this information to find out how to use what you are passionate about to serve the needs within the world.